How It Works

 Every insurance company requires capital (often referred to as policyholder surplus) in order to prudently manage the risk of the policies issued.
 However, capital management strategies can vary greatly depending on the insurance company’s ownership model.
 As part of PURE's unique membership model, PURE may allocate a portion of its total capital to individual members through SSAs.
 This allocation provides benefits to both PURE and its membership.

 Benefits to PURE

 The funds held within SSAs remain on PURE’s balance sheet and are available to PURE to meet claim and expense obligations.
 This contributes to PURE’s financial strength and keeps its cost of capital low by reducing the reliance on expensive third-party capital.
 In addition, SSA allocations can reduce PURE’s taxable income, so they contribute to PURE’s ability to grow its capital in a highly efficient manner.

 Benefits to Members

-How does the balance of my SSA increase?
+SSA balance.
 Your SSA balance can increase only as the result of future allocations.
 The balance does not earn interest and you cannot make deposits into this account.
-While future allocations are not guaranteed, PURE has made an allocation in each of the past seven consecutive years.*
+While future allocations are not guaranteed, PURE has made an allocation in each of the past nine consecutive years.**

 **Since SSAs remain on PURE’s balance sheet and are available to PURE to meet its claim or expense obligations, your SSA balance could decrease in the extreme event that the funds were utilized for that purpose.
 This unlikely scenario has not happened in PURE’s history, nor do we have any reason to believe that it will occur in the future.